vmberese/the-bakers-co/README.md

-# The Bakers' Co. - Component System
+# The Bakers’ Co. - Component System

 This project now uses a JavaScript-based component system to eliminate code duplication and make it easier to create new pages.
 It also includes a JSON-based menu system for easy content management.